Analysis | Why $17 Billion in Credit Suisse ‘CoCos’ or AT1s Got Wiped Out in UBS Takeover

 4. Why were Credit Suisse’s CoCos wiped out?

 UBS agreed to buy Credit Suisse in a government-brokered deal aimed at containing a crisis of confidence that threatened to cascade across global financial markets.
-Because of the extraordinary government support, it will trigger a “complete write-down” of the bank’s AT1 bonds in order to increase core capital, Swiss financial regulator FINMA said in a statement on its website.
-In simple terms, banks need to meet a minimum requirement for the amount of their own funds and eligible liabilities, more commonly known as MREL, to support an effective resolution in the event of a collapse.
+Because of the extraordinary government support, Swiss financial regulator FINMA triggered a “complete write-down” of the bank’s AT1 bonds in order to increase core capital, according to a statement on its website.
+In simple terms, banks are supposed to keep their capital above a minimum level needed to support an effective resolution in the event of a collapse.
 If a lender’s capital ratios fall below a predetermined level, then CoCos can be written down.

 5. Why is that controversial?